In this financial wellness guide, you’ll learn the key areas to improve your financial health and wellbeing.

 Financial wellness definition

-While organizations such as the Consumer Financial Protection Bureau defines it as “how much your financial situation and money choices provide you with security and freedom of choice.”
+While organizations such as the Consumer Financial Protection Bureau (CFPB) define it as “how much your financial situation and money choices provide you with security and freedom of choice.”

 There isn’t one definition of financial wellness shared by every single person or organization.

-For me, financial wellness is defined as a holistic approach to money and living.
+I define financial wellness as a holistic approach to money and living.
 It’s doing more of what you love and more of what brings joy into your life.
-It’s about having a solid financial foundation to make informed decisions.
 It’s the ability to cover financial emergencies, contribute to a retirement fund, manage student debt, and more.

 To further define financial wellness, let’s define the words financial and wellness separately.